-The next two sets of cases, Venezuela and Mali, Scenario 4 (see page 15), involve situations where the military-in response to large-scale civil insurrections-ousts an authoritarian or semi-authoritarian leader.
+The next two sets of cases involve situations where the military-in response to large-scale civil insurrections-ousts an authoritarian or semi-authoritarian leader.
 In some cases, these more resemble a coup de grace than a coup d'état, since the incumbent autocrat had clearly lost support of the population and his orders were no longer being consistently followed.